wuyuwenj/JS_project/README.md

-Background
+<h1><a rel="noreferrer" target="_blank" href="https://wuyuwenj.github.io/JS_project/">Pixel Quack Quest: The Dungeon Rescue</a></h1>

-<a rel="noreferrer" target="_blank" href="https://wuyuwenj.github.io/JS_project/">Pixel Quack Quest: The Dungeon Rescue</a> is a game in which players must locate and rescue a group of missing ducks.
+Pixel Quack Quest: The Dungeon Rescue is a game in which players must locate and rescue a group of missing ducks.
 Players must interact with characters and collect clues to uncover the ducks' whereabouts.

-Functionality
+<h2>Functionality</h2>

 Players will be able to: